alberacca/alberacca.github.io/_pages/tutorials.md

 We test the networks on the chaotic Lorenz system.

-## Computation of the Lyapunov spectrum and Kaplan-Yorke dimension
+## Lyapunov spectrum and Kaplan-Yorke dimension

 <p align='center'>
 <img src="../files/lorenz.gif" style="height:300px">